FAQs in MEI

 b) The TestAS Engineering Science Module with a percentile rank of 75.

-The purpose of a blocked account is to ensure that the student has sufficient financial resources to cover their living expenses in Germany.
-From 2023, the annual amount is typically €11,208, which equates to €934 per month.
+The purpose of a blocked account is to ensure that the student has sufficient financial resources to cover their living costs in Germany.
+From 2023, the annual amount is generally €11,208.
 This amount is intended to cover the estimated cost of living for one year.

 A blocked account is usually opened before you arrive in Germany, either with a German bank or a specialist provider.
 Well-known providers include Deutsche Bank, and online services such as Fintiba or Expatrio.
-The main purpose of the account is to provide financial proof when applying for a visa and is used to cover monthly living expenses after arrival in Germany.
+The main purpose of the account is to provide financial proof when applying for a visa and to cover monthly living expenses after arrival in Germany.

 After your admission: The fees should be transferred to KIT two weeks before enrolment, which usually starts in September.
 You should also make sure that you receive your visa in time to start your studies.